adwaykanhere/adwaykanhere.github.io/_posts/2025-06-01-farmplusstory.md

 ## Looking Forward: Lessons for future agricultural innovators

 The FarmPlus experience revealed principles that extend beyond our specific solution.
-Future agricultural technology developers might consider several key insights from our journey:
+These are my two cents for any future agricultural technology developers from my journey:

 First, spend significant time understanding the human element of farming.
 Technology adoption in agriculture depends heavily on trust, reliability, and seamless integration with existing practices.
 Farmers are sophisticated decision-makers who evaluate innovations through multiple lenses: economic impact, operational complexity, and long-term sustainability.